Psykotikism/Mutant_Tanks/README.md

 		// 0: OFF
 		// 1: ON
 		"Puke Claw-Rock"				"0"

+		// The Super Tank gains a speed boost when on fire.
+		// 0: OFF
+		// 1: ON
+		"Pyro Ability"					"0"

+		// The Super Tank's speed boost value when on fire.
+		// Note: This is a speed boost, not the overall speed.
+(Current speed + Pyro boost)
+		// Minimum: 0.1
+		// Maximum: 3.0
+		"Pyro Boost"					"1.0"

 		// The Super Tank has 1 out of this many chances to make survivors restart at the spawn area.
 		// Minimum: 1